rafael-santiago/macgonuts/doc/MANUAL.md

 See? ``target-addrs`` supports CIDRs so just defining the exact CIDR of the current network will make the whole network nodes potential targets.

 Congrats!
-Now you are a disorder master by knowing every single detail about ``macgonuts mayhem`` command.
+Now you are a layer-2 disorder master by knowing every single detail about ``macgonuts mayhem`` command, bad cat!

 [``Back``](#topics)